 STOP 4: PALAZZO DUCALE (DOGE’S PALACE)

 Most people recommend visiting the Palazzo Ducale as it is apparently very impressive.
-Though I did not visit the museum I would have loved to visit, but the crowds scared me away, so I preferred looking at it from outside only.
+I would have loved to visit the museum, but the crowds scared me away, so I preferred looking at it from outside only.

 The Doge’s Palace, built in the 14.th century, is also located on Piazza San Marco and is a palace that was the residence by the Doge of Venice (the main authority in former times).

-The building is one of the best sights in Venice and a great example of Gothic architecture – if you decide on buying a ticket for the Doge’s Palace you can find out much about the history and the design (which apparently is beyond amazing) and walk through the place that is now a museum.
+The building is a great example of Gothic architecture.
+If you decide on buying a ticket for the Doge’s Palace you can find out much about the history and the design (which apparently is beyond amazing) and walk through the place that is now a museum.

 You can skip the lines by buying tickets in advance (I seriously think, I had enjoyed Venice even more with more planning and buying tickets in advance).